soumiks17/AI-FIA-Steward/README.md

 Describe incident → Semantic search → Retrieve precedents → LLM ruling
 ```

-1. User describes an on-track incident
+1. User describes an on-track incident.
-2. The query is embedded and searched against the vector database
+2. The query is embedded and searched against the vector database.
-3. The 3 most semantically similar historical FIA decisions are retrieved
+3. The 3 most semantically similar historical FIA decisions are retrieved.
+4. GPT-4o-mini reads the user's query and predicts the penalty that might be imposed on the driver or the team.

 ---